|

 field.
 At least familiarize yourself with the very basics of

-and how to use basic electronic drumsets and drum sound modules.
+electronic drumming and how to use basic electronic drumsets and drum sound modules.

 Electronic drumming and midi is here to stay.